johnsie/Guides/Design-Patterns.md

 # Design Patterns

+[Click to see my Github project for this guide] https://github.com/users/johnsie/projects/4/

 ## Simple Factory Pattern

 A simple factory pattern utilises a class that has single method which decides what type of class to instantiate and return.